 If you find it very difficult to save money then you might consider analyzing your monthly expenses.
-One of the major monthly expense of every individual and family is the rent.
+One of the major monthly expenses of every individual and family is rent.
 If you are single and if you are renting a two-bedroom apartment then you might want to think about moving to a one-bedroom or a studio flat.

 If you own the place and do not want to leave your apartment, then consider renting out your unused bedrooms.
 This will help you earn and save money by having someone rent your spare bedroom on a monthly basis.
-And depending on your arrangement, you could also ask them to split the cost with the utility bills such as electricity, internet and water.
+And depending on your arrangement, you could also ask them to split the cost with the utility bills such as electricity, internet, and water.

 Save Money from Your Utility Bills

 You’ll be amazed by how much you will be able to save by doing some basic utility expense-saving techniques:

 - Turn off the lights when you’re not using them

 - Set your aircon on a timer so it wouldn’t have to run for the whole night

 - Turn off your TV before you go to sleep

 It’s time to stop buying that expensive cup of coffee on a daily basis.
 If you are spending P180 a day for a large Frappe then that amounts to P5400/month or P65,700/year.
 It’s a huge chunk of money that you could use to add to your emergency fund or invest in stocks.

 I love coffee, I really do so what I usually do is I brew my own coffee at home.
 At work, if I want coffee, then I just go to our pantry and get the available free brewed coffee.
 If your office does not provide a free coffee, then you might as well bring your own.
 There are many thermal bottles available in the market that you could buy to help keep your coffee warm for a period of time.